Flute Music

 Muireann Nic Amhlaoibh

-Tunes: Cailíní Deasa Mhuigheo, Eadar Alba is Éirinn, Mrs Ramsay of Barton and Tie the Bonnet Tight (reels)
+Below: The tunes are Cailíní Deasa Mhuigheo, Eadar Alba is Éirinn, Mrs Ramsay of Barton and Tie the Bonnet Tight (all reels).

 Elizabeth Petcu